jlcarrascof/Project-portfolio/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hello World Microverse <a name="about-project"></a>
+# 📖 Portfolio project <a name="about-project"></a>

-**Hello World Microverse** is our first project.
-We were practicing all related about: Git/GitHub, Linters, using Templates and a few of HTML/CSS.
+**Portfolio project** is designed to understand and get skills using Figma and how to parse a design at this platform to HTML/CSS.
+We'll learn here how to use FlexBox CSS in a practical way.

 ## 🛠 Built With Visual Studio Code and NPM<a name="built-with"></a>